dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 </ContentPage>
 ```

 The root `StackLayout` instantiates the `HslColorViewModel` and initializes the `Color` property within property element tags for the `BindingContext` property.
 This root `StackLayout` also defines the `x:DataType` attribute as the viewmodel type, indicating that any binding expressions in the root `StackLayout` view hierarchy will be compiled.
 This can be verified by changing any of the binding expressions to bind to a non-existent viewmodel property, which will result in a build error.
-While this example sets the `x:DataType` attribute to a string literal, it can also be set to a type with the `x:Type` markup extension.
-For more information about the `x:Type` markup extension, see [x:Type Markup Extension](~/xamarin-forms/xaml/markup-extensions/consuming.md#xtype-markup-extension).
+While this example sets the `x:DataType` attribute to a string literal, it can also be set to a type with the `x:Type` markup extension. <!--For more information about the `x:Type` markup extension, see [x:Type Markup Extension](~/xaml/markup-extensions/consuming.md#xtype-markup-extension).-->

 > [!IMPORTANT]
 > The `x:DataType` attribute can be re-defined at any point in a view hierarchy.